serverless-guru/sls-jest/doc/spies/eventbridge.md

 # EventBridge Spy

-EventBridge spies work similarely to [Jest Function Spies](https://jestjs.io/docs/mock-function-api).
+EventBridge spies work similarly to [Jest Function Spies](https://jestjs.io/docs/mock-function-api).
 They let you spy on a specific EventBridge bus to test if events have been placed into it.

 ## How it works